buchgr/bazel-remote/README.md

 last access time.
 The cache supports HTTP basic authentication with usernames and passwords being specified by a `.htpasswd` file.

+Cache entries are set and retrieved by key, and there are two types of key that can be used:
+1. Content addressed storage (CAS), where the key is the lowercase SHA256 hash of the stored value.
+   The REST API for these entries is: `/cas/<key>` or with an optional but ignored cache pool name: `/<pool>/cas/<key>`.
+2. Action cache, where the key is an arbitrary 64 character lowercase hexadecimal string.
+   Bazel uses the SHA256 hash of an action as the key, to store the metadata created by the action.
+   The REST API for these entries is: `/ac/<key>` or with an optional cache pool name: `/<pool>/ac/<key>`.
+Values are stored via HTTP PUT requests, and retrieved via GET requests.

 **Project status**: bazel-remote has been serving TBs of cache artifacts per day since April 2018, both on commodity hardware and AWS servers.
 Outgoing bandwidth can exceed 15 Gbit/s on the right AWS instance type.